htsmto/OmicsBridge/docs/Cilinical_data.md

 ## <u>**3.
 Gene correlation**</u>

-This section allows you to explore the correlation between gene expression levels within a selected cohort.
+This section allows you to analyse gene expression correlations within a selected cohort.
+Users can investigate how the expression level of a specific gene correlates with the expression levels of other genes.

-Begin by entering the name of the target gene, which will be shown on the Y-axis of the scatter plots.
+1. Enter one name of the target gene (will be shown on the Y-axis of scatter plots).

-You can choose between two analysis modes under Explore type:
+2. Select an analysis mode under Explore type:

-- <u>Explore one gene's correlation with specific genes</u> (default): After entering the target gene, you manually specify one or more genes to compare with it.
-These genes will appear on the X-axis.
-You can input them one per line in the text box (avoiding extra spaces), or select them from a saved Custom Geneset.
+    - **Explore one gene's correlation with specific genes** (default):
+        - In this case, enter the gene names or select a geneset from a Custom Geneset to investigate the correlation (will be shown on the X-axis)
-- <u>Explore one gene's correlation with all the genes</u>: Only the target gene is needed; the system will automatically calculate correlations between the target gene and all genes available in the selected cohort.
-Note that this takes a few minutes.
+    - **Explore one gene's correlation with all the genes**:
+        - It calculates correlations with all genes in the cohort.
+This takes several minutes.

-Next, choose the correlation method: Pearson (for linear relationships) or Spearman (for rank-based relationships).
-Click the Start button to run the analysis.
+3. Choose correlation method: Pearson (linear relationships) or Spearman (rank-based).

-The output will include a table showing the correlation coefficient and p-value for each gene.
-Clicking on a gene in the table will display a scatter plot on the right, showing the correlation between that gene and the target gene.
+4. Click Start to run analysis.
+It returns a table showing correlation coefficient and p-value for each gene.
+5. Clicking any gene in the table displays its scatter plot showing correlation with the target gene.

 ??? success  "Adjustable graph parameters"